concordusapps/python-shield/README.md

 [![Coverage Status](https://coveralls.io/repos/concordusapps/python-shield/badge.png?branch=master)](https://coveralls.io/r/concordusapps/python-shield?branch=master)
 [![PyPi Version](https://pypip.in/v/shield/badge.png)](https://pypi.python.org/pypi/scim)
 ![PyPi Downloads](https://pypip.in/d/shield/badge.png)
-> A permissions framework built around declarative rules.
+> A permissions framework built around declarative rules that is ORM-agnostic.

+**Shield** faciltiates the creation of functional rules that define permissions on a *bearer* object optionally in relation to a *target* object. **Sheild** should work in most ORMs and has a test suite for usage in *django* and *sqlalchemy*.

 ## Usage